DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/onboarding.md

 Further registration intructions can be found [here](z.umn.edu/Directed_Activity).

 After your contract is approved, you will receive a permission code from this email address: wfgen-nr.umn.edu.
 Please keep an eye on your email inbox and watch for the code.

+## Complete Required Online Trainings

+You will be required to complete a few online trainings before you are able to work with human subjects and data containing participant information.

+### CITI Training

+You will need to complete two CITI courses to work as an RA.
+You can find these courses at [www.citiprogram.org](www.citiprogram.org).
+Click "login" and then "login through my institution".
+You will then be able to login  using your University of Minnesota credentials and complete the following courses:
+1. Good Clinical Practice and Humann Research Portections for Biomedical Study teams--Basic Course
+2. Social/Behavioral or Humanist Research Investigators and Key Personnel
+3. Research Involving Human Subjects (RCR)
+Once you are logged in, click the "Add a Course" button.
+You will be asked to check a number of boxes to determine which courses you will need to complete.
+- Question 1
+    - Select "Research Staff (non-PI) required to take RCR by USDA-NIFA or NSF requirement"
+    - Select "Research Involving Human Subjects"
+- Question 2
+    - Select "Social/Behavioral or Humanist Research Investigators and Key Personnel which includes PI's, Co-PI's and research staff.
+COmplete all required modules.
+The optional modules must be completed as they apply to your research activities."
+- Question 3
+    - Select "I have not previously completed a Basic Course"
+- Question 4
+    - N/A--no animal research in this lab
+- Question 5
+    - Select "GCP - Social and Behavioral Research Best Practices for Clinical Research"
+- Question 6
+    - Select "Not at this time"
+- Question 7
+    - Select "Not at this time"
+- Question 8
+    - Select "Not at this time"
+- Question 9
+    - Select "No"
+- Question 10
+    - Select "No"
+This selection should populate the relevant courses in your CITI curriculum queue.
+If you run into any problems or have any questions, reach out to the lab manager.

+**Please submit your CITI certificates of course completion through the RA canvas course once finished**